MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/back-insert-iterator-class.md

 ### <a name="remarks"></a>Açıklamalar

-İlişkili kapsayıcı tarafından denetlenen dizi bir öğe için bir başvuru türü açıklanmaktadır.
+İlişkili kapsayıcı tarafından denetlenen dizinin bir öğesine bir başvuru türü açıklar.

 ### <a name="example"></a>Örnek